shreyanshk/boottorrent/docs/quickstart.rst

         display_oss: [linuxos]
         default_os: linuxos
         ...
+    hefur:
+        ...
+        port: <available port number>
+        ...
+    transmission:
+        ...
+        rpc_port: <available port number>
+        ...

+Hint: you can use any port number between 1024 to 65535 (inclusive).

 Finally, you need to update some fields to appropriate values to match with your setup.